1962 Blackpool North by-election

-The by-election for the British House of Commons constituency of Blackpool North, in Blackpool, Lancashire, England, was held on 13 March 1962.
+The 1962 by-election for the British House of Commons constituency of Blackpool North, in Blackpool, Lancashire, England, was held on 13 March 1962.
+The by-election was called following the elevation to the peerage of the incumbent Toby Low, 1st Baron Aldington.

 This was the last parliamentary by-election in England to be held on a day other than Thursday.

 The result was a hold for the Conservative Party.